Trzyszcz/othello-gpt-replication/README.md

 This code replicates intervention procedure from "Emergent Linear Representations in World Models of Self-Supervised Sequence Models" by Nanda et al. (https://arxiv.org/abs/2309.00941), and provides text UI interface for it.
 Model based on transformer architecture is train to predict legal next moves for game Othello (https://en.wikipedia.org/wiki/Reversi#Othello).
 It doesn't guess based on given board state, but by predicting next token of game transcription.
-Then linear probes are trained to guess state of individual tiles from state of residual stream, based on an assumtion that network calculates representation of the boards state, with different directions in activation space encoding state of different tiles.
+Then linear probes are trained to guess state of individual tiles from state of residual stream, based on the assumption that network calculates representation of the boards state, with different directions in activation space encoding state of different tiles.
 By moving activation vector at specified layers along those directions we intervene in the forward pass, to flip the state of specific tiles.
 If model uses this representation of the board state to predict next legal moves, such intervention should affect this prediction by making certain moves legal or illegal.